isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 This yields indeed two interesting queries: Both show a `cronjob=reserve_projectname_upsert_transaction_ids` running on `cronapp-39.dc2.prod.example.com` and on `cronapp-02.dc2.prod.example.com`, with runtimes of 16220 and 22170 seconds.

-There are indeed two long running queries, coinciding perfectly with a load increase of 2, and they are easily identifyable cron queries.
+There are indeed two long-running queries, coinciding perfectly with a load increase of 2, and they are easily identifiable cron queries.
 They run from two different hosts, with the same cron banner.

 I have no idea what that job does, but we are looking at a `SELECT` statement in `REPEATABLE READ` isolation that has a run time of multiple hours, and unsurprisingly an Undo-Log escalation.
 That leads to slow query performance and reduced capacity for all things, including the capacity test, and a changed target size for the pool.